 A nine-month renovation, funded in part by more than $479,000 in Hampton Roads Community Foundation grants, improved many facets of the building.
 Two additional performance spaces made room for new programs like the one Kamryn attended.
 A wheelchair lift helps visitors with mobility issues easily reach the second-floor education room.
 A listening system improves the theater experience for audience members with hearing impairments.

 Improved lobby lighting helps everyone.
 Bigger restrooms allow more space for wheelchairs, and women are happy their bathroom gained three extra stalls.
 In addition, the theater now has a gender-neutral bathroom compliant with the Americans With Disabilities Act.

-“Today, we can host more intimate events and bring more students on-site for programming,” says Tom Quaintance, Virginia Stage Company artistic director.
+“Today, we can Hampton Roads Community Foundation more intimate events and bring more students on-site for programming,” says Tom Quaintance, Virginia Stage Company artistic director.
 “Before, those spaces were basically unusable.”

 The 1,300-square-foot upstairs education room was perfect for the Dramatically Able series.
 It incorporated a hands-on, touch-and-feel prop station before the performance and a question-and-answer session between the students and the actors.
 That tactile component is important for students with visual impairments, says Gail Henrich, a Norfolk Public Schools teacher and volunteer audio describer with Access Virginia.

 “Our kids learn best by doing,” she explains.
 “They don’t always understand things that depend on visual cues, as so much of the theater does.
 We can use these opportunities to teach them and give them new experiences.”